Unlearned6688/unraid-templates/template-readmes/dmb-readme.md

 #### "Advanced" setup (have a fully operational container before delving deeper!)

-3) This is a [guide](https://rivenmedia.github.io/wiki/) from the Riven developer.
+3. This is a [guide](https://rivenmedia.github.io/wiki/) from the Riven developer.
 I *highly* suggest giving it at least a short read through.
-The info is good for beginners or not-beginners alike
+The info is good for beginners or not-beginners alike.

-4) Along with the above guide, I would also suggest reading [this](https://dreulavelle.github.io/rank-torrent-name/users/faq/) on how to handle ranking torrents
+4. Along with the above guide, I would also suggest reading [this](https://dreulavelle.github.io/rank-torrent-name/users/faq/) on how to handle ranking torrents.

 ### Specific unRAID First Time Configuration (Step 2 in the above "Quick Start")